Building a Career in Pediatric Homecare: Tips for New Nursing Graduates

 While it takes at least 2 to 3 weeks for a preceptee to complete the entire program, they are usually placed with clients immediately after.
 But the learning doesn’t end there.
 We encourage our preceptees to attend our trach and vent class after finishing their preceptorship so they can take higher acuity care clients and potentially earn more.
 Family First offices also host monthly skills fairs for nurses to expand and refresh their expertise.

-Learn more about our Preceptor Program here.
+Learn more about our Preceptor Program below.

-If you have just graduated or are graduating soon, view our open positions and start your career in pediatric homecare.
 We will walk with you every step of the way and help you build a rewarding career where you can build meaningful connections with your patients.